soupi/learn-haskell-blog-generator/src/08-testing.md

 0 examples, 0 failures
 ```

-When we add new hspec tests, `hspec-discover` will find and run them automatically
+When we add new Hspec tests, `hspec-discover` will find and run them automatically
 (though we will still need add them to the `other-modules` section in the cabal file).

 For `hspec-discover` to identify modules as test modules, the modules must follow